seb-vial/grav-plugin-about-me/README.md

 social_pages:
   enabled: true                     # Enables social network pages
   use_font_awesome: false           # Use FontAwesome, enable this option only if FontAwesome is not loaded by your theme or another plugin
-  pages:                            # Url of your social network pages here !
-Change the order at will (not possible to change the order with the admin plugin)
+  pages:                            # Your social network pages here !
+Change the order at will by changing the default position value.
+You can also change the font icon and the title
     facebook:
+      icon: facebook-official
+      title: Facebook
+      position: 1
     twitter:
-    google-plus:
+      icon: twitter
+      title: Twitter
+      position: 2
+    google_plus:
+      icon: google-plus-square
+      title: Google+
+      position: 3
     github:
+      icon: github
+      title: GitHub
+      position: 4
     linkedin:
-    instragram:
+      icon: linkedin-square
+      title: LinkedIn
+      position: 5
+    instagram:
+      icon: instagram
+      title: Instagram
+      position: 6
 ```

 By creating the configuration file: `user/config/plugins/aboutme.yaml` you have effectively created a site-wide configuration for AboutMe.